Level Crossing Removal Project: Additional 10 crossing removals: 2023–2025

-Additional 25 crossing removals: 2025–2030
+Additional 25 crossing removals: 2025–2033

 Prior to the 2022 state election, the State Government announced an extra 25 level crossing removals by 2030.
-These removals will occur on the Upfield, Ballarat, Sunbury, Hurstbridge, Frankston and Werribee/Williamstown lines.
-At the conclusion of these removals, the Frankston, Sunbury, and Werribee lines will have no road level crossings for their entire length, joining the Cranbourne, Pakenham and Lilydale lines.
-These series of announcements have pushed the number of crossing removals to 110.
+These removals will occur on the Upfield, Ballarat, Sunbury, Hurstbridge, Frankston, and Werribee/Williamstown lines.
+At the conclusion of these removals, the Frankston, Sunbury, and Werribee lines (with the exception of the Altona Loop) will have no road-rail level crossings for their entire length, joining the Cranbourne, Pakenham, and Lilydale lines.
+These series of announcements have pushed the number of crossing removals to 110 by 2030.
+(Note: Or 121 including add-ons and closures.)